roman-milk/roman-milk.github.io/becoming-a-lesbian-slave.md

+===

- ****** Becoming a Lesbian Slave ****** bysilkstockingslover© "Of course you do, you are in denial," Amber continued.
+"Of course you do, you are in denial," Amber continued.
 "Such a cold harsh reality is hard to accept, but lucky for you I am here to help you accept it."

  "Oh, lucky me," I sarcastically shot back.